eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

     :align: center

 It is worth mentioning that dynamic series can be configurable, just like historic series.
-The label and color of each series is mutable, and the chart could zoom in and out and move along the axis while paused.
+The label and color of each series are mutable, and the chart could zoom in and out and move along the axis while paused.

 Set alert to watch events